myphysicslabathome/Resonance-Peak-Finder/README.md

 ## 📄 License

-This project is open-source under the MIT License.
+This project is open-source under the GNU General Public License v2.0 (GPL-2.0).